Once upon a time, not too long ago, all across the land, people were gathering …

 Unfortunately, not all Buy Local organizations around the country received funds.
 The majority did not receive funds at all.
-Out of the 8-10, country wide buy local groups that did receive funds, only received between $500,000 – 1,000,000.
+Out of the 8-10 country comprehensive buy local groups that received funds, only $500,000 – 1,000,000 were received.

 Dane Buy Local has been supporting small businesses for approximately 16 years.
 During that time, the administration has worked hard to be involved with the community and build relationships with county and local government.

-About 10 – 11 years ago Lark, one of Dane Buy Locals staff members, reached out to Joe Parisi inviting him to become a member of Dane Buy Local.
-Joe Parisi did become a member of Buy Dane Local and there began the relationship.
+About 10 – 11 years ago, Lark, one of Dane Buy Locals’ staff members, reached out to Joe Parisi, inviting him to become a member of Dane Buy Local.
+Joe Parisi did become a member of Buy Dane Local, and there began the relationship.
 Since then, other municipalities have joined as well.
-In addition, congressman Mark Pocan, has been a member of Dane Buy Local since the onset.
+In addition, Congressman Mark Pocan has also been a member of Dane Buy Local since the onset.

 Round 3 is hopefully coming!

-President Biden, recently, signed a new relief package and more funds will be available for state and local governments.
+President Biden signed a new relief package recently, and more funds will be available for state and local governments.
 This means additional funds may be available for small businesses.
 If you would like to assist small businesses in your community receive funds reach out to your local government.
-Start to build those relationships with your county executives, your congressman, and your state senators.
+Build relationships with your county executives, your congressman, and your state senators.
 If the relationships at the county and local government level had not been established in Dane County, the grants and funding for small businesses would not have been received.
 Many small businesses would have had to close their doors.

-Dane Buy Local currently has 2 full-time employees and are looking to add one more employee this year.
-They had eight part-time or contract employees help with the behind the scenes grant processes.
-It is uncertain the amount of funding Dane County would have received without the communication and collaboration between Dane Buy Local’s, Colin Murray, and our county and local government.
+Dane Buy Local has two full-time employees and is looking to add one more employee this year.
+They had eight part-time or contract employees help with the behind-the-scenes grant processes.
+It is uncertain how much funding Dane County would have received without the communication and collaboration between Dane Buy Local’s Colin Murray and our county and local government.

-I feel very fortunate that Madison WI, the city in which I live, values community, diversity, and small businesses.
-I am most grateful that our Dane Buy Local administration had built such strong relationships with our local government.
-It is because of those strong relationships many small businesses, including mine, are able to keep their doors open.
-They are able to continue to pursue and grow their dream and bring value to their community.
-Perhaps the saying location, location, location does not hold as much weight/value as relationships, relationships,
+I feel very fortunate that Madison, WI, where I live, values community, diversity, and small businesses.
+I am most grateful that our Dane Buy Local administration has built strong relationships with our local government.
+Because of those strong relationships, many small businesses, including mine, can keep their doors open.
+They can continue to pursue and grow their dream and bring value to their community.
+Perhaps the saying location, location, location does not hold as much weight/value as relationships, relationships, relationships!

 — Marie Rickard